-Kenneth A. Froot is André R. Jakurski Professor of Business Administration at Harvard University's Graduate School of Business Administration.
-He teaches courses in Capital Markets, International Finance, and Risk Management.
+Kenneth A. Froot was the André R. Jakurski Professor of Business Administration at Harvard University's Graduate School of Business Administration.
+He taught courses in Capital Markets, International Finance, and Risk Management.
 Previously, he served as Director of Research, and held the Industrial Bank of Japan Professorship in Finance and the Thomas Henry Carroll-Ford Foundation Visitor's Chair at Harvard.
 At MIT, he held the Ford International Development Chair.
 He has taught executive education programs at MIT, Harvard, Princeton, Dartmouth, and for corporations and institutions in addition to his regular teaching of MBAs and Ph.D.s.

 Professor Froot received his B.A. from Stanford University and his Ph.D. from the University of California at Berkeley.
 He spent the 1988-1989 academic year as an Olin Fellow at the National Bureau of Economic Research, where he is Research Associate and Chair of the NBER’s Insurance Group.
 His research on a wide range of topics in finance, risk management, and international markets has been published in many journals and books.
 He is Editor of the Journal of International Financial Management and Accounting, Associate Editor of the Journal of International Economics, and of The Financing of Catastrophe Risk, Foreign Direct Investment, and The Transition in Eastern Europe, Vols.
 1 and 2.